jsubercaze/middleware2016/README.md

 # Exam & Grades

 * EMSE students have an exam on 13/12/2016 that is shared with mobile development.
 It will be 45 mins for each course.
-Grades:

 * Télécom and Master students: exam on  16/01/2017 from 10 to 12 in J020.

 * Distribution: 60% project and 40% exam (may be subject to changes)

+# FAQ

+## I don't know what project deadline and exam date apply to me (Master & EMSE Students)

+Look at your timetable (schedule) from your institution.
+If your exam is scheduled the 13th of December, you have to do the first part of the project.
+If your exam is scheduled in January, then you have to do the complete project.